DR. MEIKE DITTMANN

 The NYU Langone 2021 Outstanding Postdoctoral Mentor Award

-The Dittmann lab is interested in the molecular mechanisms of how interferons inhibit viruses.
-The lab uses a combination of classical and molecular virology, cell biology, and immunology to study where individual interferon-stimulated genes block certain stages of viral lifecycles.
+The Dittmann lab is interested in the molecular mechanisms or how interferons inhibit viruses.
+The lab uses a combination of classical and molecular virology, cell biology, and immunology to study where individual interferon-stimulated genes block certain stages of viral life cycles.
 Identifying specific steps targeted by the innate immune response can teach us about weak spots in virus life cycles, which may in turn inform novel strategies to develop antiviral drugs.

 Doctoral Thesis, 2007-2010